l2ggy/l2ggy/README.md

 ---

 ### About me
-- CS & Math student at U of T with a focus in AI
+- CS & Math student at UofT with a focus in AI
 - Instrumentation Software Developer (work study) at the **Wheeler Lab**
-- Web Developer and club executive at the **U of T Quantum Computing Club**
+- Web Developer and club executive at the **UofT Quantum Computing Club**
 - Fluent in English and Russian, proficient in German

 ### Highlights